Bandit-17/PVBRAIN/README.md

   - source: github://syssi/esphome-pipsolar@pip8048
     refresh: 0s
 ```
-Most of former models has one mppt and the main branch must be prefered as:
+Most of former models has one mppt and the main branch must be prefered:
 ```
 external_components:
   - source: github://syssi/esphome-jk-bms@main